ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

 # Pair Programming Exercise: Horizon Starter

+***MOVE ON TO [ajax](https://github.com/horizons-school-of-technology/week03/blob/master/day4/horizonstarter-ajax/README.md) if you've completed part 4***
 ## Introduction

 Welcome to the wild world of Node web applications!
 With node, mongo+mongoose, Express and Handlebars, you now have the tools you need to build a fully-fledged, fully-functional backend web application.

 **⚠️ This is a two day project!
-Try to complete Parts 1 through 4 on the first day. ⚠️**
+Try to complete Parts 1 through 4 on the first day . ⚠️**

 ### The goal